One Big Orgainsm

 Monopolies and mergers

-In todays environment, while mergers and fusion into ever-larger bodies have
+In todays environment, while mergers and fusion into ever-

 organisation forms.

-lack of efficiency.
-Constructive efforts should not be needlessly duplicated.
+its wastefulness and lack of efficiency.
+Efforts should not

-So: it seems posssible that the monopolies and mergers commission may have a
+The monopolies and mergers commission may have a limited

-limited lifespan - and may wind up being decomissioned as a wasteful and
+lifespan - and may wind up being decomissioned as a wasteful

 Selection within organisms